India: Biodiversity

 Many Indian species have descended from those of Gondwana, the southern supercontinent from which India separated more than 100 million years ago.
 India's subsequent collision with Eurasia set off a mass exchange of species.
 However, volcanism and climatic changes later caused the extinction of many endemic Indian forms.
-Still later, mammals entered India from Asia through two zoogeographical passes flanking the Himalayas.
-This had the effect of lowering endemism among India's mammals, which stands at 12.6%, contrasting with 45.8% among reptiles and 55.8% among amphibians.
+Still later, mammals entered India from Asia through two zoogeographic passes flanking the Himalayas.
+This lowered endemism among India's mammals, which stands at 12.6%, contrasting with 45.8% among reptiles and 55.8% among amphibians.
 Among endemics are the vulnerable hooded leaf monkey and the threatened Beddome's toad of the Western Ghats.